lambdaclass/mina_bridge/README.md

 return tip;
 ```

+If the candidate wins the comparisons, then verification continues.
+If not, verification fails.

-The full code details can be consulted in the GitHub repository link at the top of the section.
+The full code details can be consulted in the GitHub repository link at the [top of the section](#aligned's-mina-proof-of-state-verifier).
 We use OpenMina’s code for hashing the consensus state.

-> [!CAUTION]
+> [!WARNING]
 > At the moment we’re unsure about other considerations or checks for the consensus checking step.
 We’re awaiting more details from the o1labs team.

 ### State hash check